deepamarti/point-theme/index.md

 Currently, I'm interning at [CloudKnox Security](https://cloudknox.io/) on the Engineering team.

 <p>&nbsp;</p>
-Thank you for stopped by, I would love for you to reach out!
+Thank you for stopping by, I would love for you to reach out!

 ### Wanna chat?
 Let's connect!
 - Email: drmarti (at) ucdavis.edu